gnosis/dex-research/dFusion/dFusionSpec.md

 ### Finding batch price: optimization of batch trading volume

 After the previous step, the orders participating in a batch have finalized.
 Now, the uniform clearing price maximizing the trading volume between all trading pairs can be calculated.
 The exact procedure is described [here]( https://github.com/gnosis/dex-research/blob/master/BatchAuctionOptimization/batchauctions.pdf).
 Calculating the uniform clearing prices is an np hard optimization problem and most likely the global optimum will not be found in the pre-defined short time frame: 3 minutes.
 While it is a pity that the global optimum cannot be found, the procedure is still fair, as everyone can submit their best solution.
-The anchor contract will store all submissions and will select the solution with the maximal trading volume as the final solution.
+The anchor contract will store all submissions and will select the solution with the maximal 'traders welfare' as the final solution.
+We define the traders welfare as the sum of all differences between the uniform clearning prices and the limit price of an touched order multiplied by the volume of the order.

 This means the uniform clearing price of the auction is calculated in a permission-less decentralized way.
 Each time a solution is submitted to the anchor contract, of course, the submitter also needs to bond himself.
 If he provides the solution, he also has to provide in the next process step the balance update information and has to answer any challenge request.